 Ionic Colloidal Silver Can Be Antimicrobial

-Ionic colloidal silver can be antimicrobial and slightly antifungal, according to a study published in the Journal of Alternative and Complementary Medicine.
+Ionic colloidal silver can be antimicrobial and slightly anti-fungal, according to a study published in the Journal of Alternative and Complementary Medicine.
 One theory is that colloidal silver damages the cell walls of harmful bacteria by attaching to proteins.
-It’s possible that the positive effects some consumers report are due to this antimicrobial quality.
+It’s possible that the positive effects some consumers report are due to the antimicrobial and antibacterial activity.

 Colloidal Silver for Purifying Drinking Water

 Not everyone uses colloidal silver as a supplement or alternative medicine.
 Because of its ability to combat bacteria, it has the potential to be an ingredient for water filtration and purification.
 A Ghana-based business created the CT Filtron, a ceramic water filter that contains colloidal silver particles.
 According to a report by the Stepping Stones for Africa Foundation, the device is backed by academic research and endorsed by reputable organizations such as UNICEF.

 While there is limited research on the health benefits of colloidal silver, there is reason to believe it could be a helpful ingredient in certain topical concoctions.
 Manufacturers claim that topical silver ointments contain antimicrobial properties and can treat skin wounds and conditions like acne, but what does science have to say?

 A 2007 study published in the International Wound Journal found that silver-containing dressings could act as an effective barrier and treatment for infection, though other commonly used topical antimicrobial agents remain more effective.